Introduction

 holdpoint validateValidate checks.yaml against the schema and print errors

-holdpoint builderOpen the visual builder on localhost:4321
+holdpoint builderOpen the visual builder via the daemon at /builder/

 holdpoint check